barotto/libRocketDoc/pages/rmlui_features.md

 ---
 layout: page
-title: libMissile Features and Changes
+title: RmlUi Features and Changes
 ---

-A quick glance at some of the features added beyond libRocket.
+A quick glance at some of the features added in RmlUi since libRocket.

 ### Transform property